barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 ## Tick Notation (Basics)

-Tick notation combines the whole number potion of a value with its fractional numerator, separating the two components with a backtick (or a single quote or a dash).
+Tick notation combines the whole number portion of a value with its fractional numerator, separating the two components with a backtick (or a single quote or a dash).
 The fraction's numerator is displayed; however, the fraction's denominator is not displayed. _Instead, the fraction's denominator is implied._

 For example, we could represent the decimal value of `15.50` using tick notation in different ways, depending on the denominator: